codr7/forthy2/README.md

 1 3 2
 ```

-`truffle` may be used to transform/shuffle stacks in one step, the result from evaluating the second part replaces the specified stack suffix.
+`truffle` may be used to simplify and speed up more elaborate stack transforms, the result from evaluating the second part replaces the specified stack suffix.

 ```
   1 3 5 7